-The surface marker expression of MSCs and M2 cells was analyzed using Flow cytometry.
+The surface marker expression of MSCs and M2 cells was analyzed using flow cytometry.
 For identifying MSCs, the monoclonal antibodies including anti-CD90, anti-CD29 and anti-CD45 and for identifying M2 cells, the monoclonal antibodies including anti-CD68, and anti-CD206 were used.
-As previously described, 1×10^6 cells from each cell were stained with the specific antibodies and incubated at room temperature for 1 h in darkness.
+As previously described, 1×10^6 cells from each cell were stained with the specific antibodies and incubated at room temperature for 1 hour in darkness.
 The cells were washed with PBS and then analyzed with FACSCalibur flow cytometry.
-Flow Jo software (version 7.6) was used for analyzing data ^{21,22}.
+Flow Jo software (version 7.6) was used for analyzing data.^{21,22} duration of 4 hours at 37 °C in a humidified atmosphere with 5% CO2.